 - 2.2.1 Locals are the first point of contact with the union for most bargaining unit members.
-Local Union Officers are, therefore, key to our ability to mobilize our membership and achieve success at the bargaining table. - 2.2.2 Locals receive the bargaining input call and distribute it to bargaining unit members in the Local.
-The Local then receives the bargaining input from members. - 2.2.3 Locals are responsible for establishing Standing Bargaining Committees that review and organize the input from members and assist in the development of rationales.
-These Committees also ensure that information is included with the bargaining input when it is sent back to the Component.
+Local Union Officers are, therefore, key to our ability to mobilize our membership and achieve success at the bargaining table. - 2.2.2 Locals and component receive the bargaining input call and assist with the distribution to bargaining unit members in the Local.
+The Local then receives bargaining input from the members.
+The Local is responsible for transmitting input received to their component - 2.2.3 Locals are responsible for assisting with organizing the input from members and assist in the development of rationales. - 2.2.4 Locals work with the PSAC and are responsible for the conduct of votes, such as ratification, strike or dispute settlement route votes, among their membership.